skimrey/Spellbook/README.md

 - Also I use g to signify ing and io to signify tion in spellings.
 If a word already contains g like go, I use . for going (go.)
 Interest (int) so interesting (intg)
 - related to above, thing (tg) things (tgs), bring (brg)
 - going to (gonna -> gona), got you (gotcha)
-- every (ery) to avoid very and because "erryday" makes it stick in my mind and rye is very infrequently used.

 These are just examples, I can't generate a comprehensive explanation at this point so ctrl F is really going to be your friend.
 I can also hear you saying, "Hey, wouldn't it standardized rules be awesome instead of this hodge podge of ideas put together on the fly?!"
 To that I respond emphatically that, yes, it would be great.
 You are welcome to give it a shot.
 I'm fairly sure language itself is a hodge podge of ideas put together on the fly, so it kind of mandates some oddity and idiosyncracy when you try to contract it.